Brundibár

 On the occasion of the Holocaust Remembrance Day

-Claudio Fenoglio conductor, chorus master
+Claudio Fenoglio conductor, chorus master and piano

-Matteo Anselmi director
+Matteo Anselmi direction

 Laura Viglione costumes